JohnRusnak100/CourseraDataCleansingProject/CodeBookr.md

 For more information about this dataset contact: activityrecognition@smartlab.ws

        2) The project used the folowing eight(8) files:
          A) 'features.txt' = file with the 561 variable names.
-This file was used to set the colnames of the test and train data tables.
+This file was used to set the colnames of the test and train tables.
 For example measurement variable # 1 has name="tBodyAcc-mean()-X" not very tidy
          B) 'activity_labels.txt' used to link activityid number with activity for activtyid=1 equals "walking"
          C) 'subject_train.txt' identifies the subject who performed the activity for each 7352 row sample
          D) 'X_train.txt' the training data set file with 7352 obs of the 561 measuremnents identified in A)